Employment Opportunities

 -

 The youth must be 15 years of age at the beginning of the employment period.
-The youth may be more than 30 years of age at the end of the employment period as long as the youth was 30 at the beginning of the employment period.
+The youth may be more than 30 years of age at the end of the employment period, provided the youth was 30 at the beginning of the employment period.

 -